leonbarrett/BeanstalkCommandLine/readme.markdown

 account = ACCOUNT_NAME
 username = USER_NAME
 password = PASSWORD`

+*Note: Your account name should be as it appears in your Account URL, not the actual "company name."*

 If you want to store your Beanstalk password in your Keychain rather than in plain text you can read the guide on the Wiki - https://github.com/leonbarrett/BeanstalkCommandLine/wiki/Using-Keychain